MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 -->

 ### Grouping data

-In this section we introduce the group by clause that allows you to group data.
+In this section, we introduce the **group by** clause that lets you group data.

 <!---
 Here is a description from a LINQ site: https://visualstudiomagazine.com/articles/2017/02/01/grouping-results-in-linq.aspx